 Pvt.
 William M. Mullins was born on November 6, 1917, in Hartford City, West Virginia, to Francis and Pearl Mullins.
 With his two brothers and sister, he grew up in Patriot, Ohio, and left school after completing the eighth grade.
 He was registered with Selective Service on October 16, 1940, when the draft act took effect, and named his father as his contact person.
 He was drafted into the U.S. Army on January 28, 1941, at Fort Hayes in Columbus, Ohio, and sent to Ft.
-Knox, Kentucky, for basic training.
-He was assigned to C Company, 192nd Tank Battalion.
+Knox, Kentucky, for basic training and assigned to C Company, 192nd Tank Battalion.
 The company had been an Ohio National Guard tank company from Port Clinton and the army wanted to keep the company “National Guard” since it was scheduled to be returned to the National Guard on November 20, 1941.

 The Army reduced his basic training to seven weeks.
 During week 1, the soldiers did infantry drilling; week 2, manual arms and marching to music; week 3, machine gun training; week 4, was pistol usage; week 5, M1 rifle firing; week 6, was training with gas masks, gas attacks, pitching tents, and hikes; week 7, was spent learning the weapons, firing each one, learning the parts of the weapons and their functions, field stripping and caring for weapons, and the cleaning of weapons.
 All the training was done with the 69th Tank Regiment of the First Armored Division under the supervision of officers and enlisted men from the 192nd.